 Travelling back through time we’ll delve into Alexander’s personality and the lives of the people that inhabited his tumultuous world.
 This is a true archaeological and cultural voyage.
 Following in Alexander’s footsteps on the first leg of his journey across Turkey we travel from Istanbul to ancient Halicarnassus, modern day Bodrum and site of one of seven wonders of the ancient world.
 On this epic tour we’ll discover the history and architecture of the cities on Alexander’s route and much else besides, including the key sites of the Gallipoli peninsula witness to the fateful campaign during the First World War.

 Turkey is rich with Alexander’s legacy: Troy, where Alexander ran naked around Achilles’ tomb; Sardis, kingdom of Croesus once famed as the richest man in the world; Ephesus, one of the best preserved classical cities in the world; and Apollo’s great oracular temple at Didyma, where we’ll stand below monumental marble columns and stroll along the sacred way.
 You’ll traverse magnificent landscapes, enjoy fabulous Turkish food and stay in beautiful accommodation

 This inspirational historical tour is a tale of romance, war and power, an amazing expedition full of unforgettable vistas and historical highlights.
 Won’t you join us for this once in a lifetime archaeological adventure?

 Day 1: Arrival in Istanbul.
-Meet at the airport and transfer to hotel.
+Transfers from the airport to our hotel in the centre of the city, about 50 minutes away.
 Welcome drink and dinner.